brazitech/laravel-laradock-phpstorm/readme.md

 ## Intro
 Goal is to put together a sample Laravel project running on LaraDock that can run in a development environment complete with remote debugging.

-This project is tested on Docker Native Windows.
+This project is tested on Docker Native Windows and mac OSX.
+(INFO) Docker on mac will only work with cpus that support hyper-v. at this time we have not gotten laradock to work with virual toolbox.

 <a name="Installation"></a>
 ## Installation